-We made the mistake of waiting until a few days before to book rooms for our last days of the trip.
-When we finally got around to it, there were very few rooms available with enough beds for the three of us to stay in the same room, and we ended up paying prices higher than we’d seen for the same hostels even days before.
+We made the mistake of procrastinating booking rooms for our last days of the trip.
+When we finally got around to it, there were very few rooms available with enough beds for the three of us to stay in the same room.
+We ended up paying prices higher than we’d seen for the same hostels even days before.
 Amsterdam and Belgium can be pretty full of tourists, especially during the summer season and weekends, and beds in a hostel are hot commodities.
 (This goes for transportation and popular attractions as well.)
 Book your rooms early and you will save quite a lot.

 4. GET ACTIVE

 Amsterdam, Brussels, Ghent, and Brugges were all very walkable cities.
 You’ll save lots on transportation if you’re willing to walk a few miles to get around.
-Plan ahead so you hit sites that are close together and you can minimize the walking, and if you really need to get transportation, try the trains and buses which are pretty inexpensive.
-A one-way ticket on the train runs about 2.90 euros which is much more reasonable and sometimes even faster than getting a taxi.
-If you know you’ll be using the transportation systems a lot and will be in a city for more than a few days, it can be worth looking into metro passes which can save you a few euros.
+Plan ahead so you hit sites that are close together and you can minimize the walking.
+If you really need to get transportation, try the trains and buses which are pretty inexpensive.
+A one-way ticket on the train runs about 2.90 euros- more reasonable and sometimes faster than taxis.
+What if you’ll be using the transportation systems a lot and will be in a city for more than a few days?
+It can be worth looking into metro passes which can save you a few euros.

 5. MINIMIZE ATM FEES

 Check with your bank before you go to see if they charge transaction fees.
-Most banks will charge for withdrawing money from an ATM, but planning ahead can minimize the number of times you need to withdraw.
-My bank (Chase) charges me about $5 per withdrawal, and I try to take out as much as I am comfortable carrying around so that I only have to do it once or twice a trip.
-If you’re planning ahead for a trip further in the future, it may be worth looking into opening a bank account with a bank who doesn’t charge fees for international transactions, especially if you are a frequent traveler!
+Most banks will charge for withdrawing money from an ATM.
+Plan ahead to minimize the number of times you need to withdraw.
+My bank (Chase) charges me about $5 per withdrawal.
+I try to withdraw as much money as I’m comfortable carrying around so I only have to make withdrawals once or twice a trip.
+Planning ahead for a trip in the future?
+It may be worth looking into opening an account with a bank who doesn’t charge fees for international transactions.
+Especially if you are a frequent traveler!

-Another way to save a bit of money if travelling with friends is to have one person withdraw money for everyone, and then use a free money-exchange service like Venmo or Paypal to reimburse whoever withdrew that cash.
-That way, you’re only getting hit with one fee!
-For example, I would withdraw 200 euros, (100 for me and 100 for Tahvi), and then Tahvi would send 100 euros to me on Venmo, which I can transfer to my bank for free.
+Another way to save a bit of money if travelling with friends is to have one person withdraw cash for everyone.
+Then, use a free money-exchange service like Venmo or Paypal to reimburse whoever withdrew that cash.
+That way, you only getting hit with one fee!
+For example, I would withdraw 200 euros, (100 for me and 100 for Tahvi).
+Then Tahvi would send 100 euros to me on Venmo, which I can transfer to my bank for free.
 This results in only 5 euros of transaction fees, instead of 10 euros if we’d both made separate transactions.

 6. BRING YOUR STUDENT IDENTIFICATION